 three meatballs with sauce in container

-Don't let Super Bowl Sunday score points on the environment this year
+Don't Let Super Bowl Sunday Score Points on the Environment This Year

 Are you ready to reduce food waste?

-As nearly 70,000 people fill the stadium in Nevada to watch the Super Bowl this Sunday, we were thrilled to hear that the Food Recovery Network will collect the estimated 140,000 pounds of surplus food from the event to feed the food-insecure people in Las Vegas.
-But, we can’t help but think about the additional 300 million people who will be tuning in across the nation, many also hosting or attending parties that often lead to extra leftovers and food waste.
+As nearly 70,000 people filled the stadium in Nevada to watch the Super Bowl this Sunday, we were thrilled to hear that the Food Recovery Network will collect the estimated 140,000 pounds of surplus food from the event to feed the food-insecure people in Las Vegas.
+But we can’t help but think about the additional 300 million people who will be tuning in across the nation, many also hosting or attending parties that often lead to extra leftovers and food waste.

 So, whether you’re a sports fan or not – this weekend is the perfect reminder that it’s easy to use leftovers and prevent food waste at home!
 And we couldn’t resist sharing one of our favorite recipes that would make an ideal addition to your game-day feast.